tbrlpld/laces/README.md

 #### Provide additional parent context variables with `with`

-You can pass additional parent context variables to the component using the keyword `with`:
+You can pass additional parent context variables to the component using the `with` keyword.

 ```html+django
 {% component welcome with name=request.user.first_name %}